cloudfoundry/pcap-release/docs/api-communication-spec.md

     bosh-director ->> pcap-api: BOSH Director Info w/ UAA URL
 ```

-For **CF**, on startup of pcap-api, the Cloud Controller needs t obe contacted in order to:
+For **CF**, on startup of pcap-api, the Cloud Controller needs to be contacted in order to get :
-* The Cloud Controller base URL
 * The UAA Base URL

+This will validate the availability of Cloud Controller.

 ```mermaid
 sequenceDiagram